How do I register with the surgery?

 See our Appointments page

-If you have booked your appointment online, you have the option to cancel your appointment online
+– If you have booked your appointment via SystmOnline or the NHS App, you have the option to cancel your appointment online via the platform you booked it with

 Please use our check-in screen adjacent to reception.
 If you need assistance our receptionist will be happy to help you.